Habitability of F-type main-sequence star systems

-F-type main-sequence stars are thought to be the hottest and more massive stars capable of hosting a planet with extraterrestrial life.
+F-type main-sequence stars are thought to possibly be the hottest and most massive stars capable of hosting a planet with complex extraterrestrial life.
 Compared to cooler main-sequence stars of G, K and M types, F stars have shorter lifetimes and higher levels of ultraviolet radiation, which can hinder the development of life, especially complex life.

 Overview

 One study on planets and their moons orbiting stars from F5 to F9.5 concluded that exoplanets/moons around exoplanets orbiting in habitable zones of F-type stars would receive excessive UV damage as compared to the Earth.
 If half a billion years is assumed as the amount of time it took for life to evolve, then the highest spectral type considerable for life-bearing planets' stars would be around A0.
-However, it took life on Earth a further 3 billion years to establish complexity, which probably rules out all the A-type main sequence stars.
+However, it took life on Earth a further 3 billion years to establish complexity, which probably rules out all the A-type main sequence stars for bearing complex life.

 Therefore, F0 stars may be the hottest stars that live long enough to allow for the development of complex life.
-Putting lifetime concerns aside, life on primordial Earth likely started in an underwater (and far underwater) environment anyway, and the water keeps the UV from reaching life-forms.
-In fact, it is possible that more UV could jumpstart the genesis and evolution of life, fulfilling main-sequence deadlines.
-In addition, hotter stars would have wider habitable zones (2.0–3.7 AU for an F0 star and 1.1–2.2 AU for an F8 star as opposed to 0.8–1.7 AU for the Solar System), which would be another advantage of looking for habitable planets around F-type stars.
-If UV does indeed prove to be primarily problematic, then according to Sato et al. (2014) a planet orbiting at the Early Mars limit around an F8 star would actually be better off than Earth, receiving only 95% of the Earth's UV irradiation, and atmospheric attenuation would decrease even a Venus-like (in terms of stellar flux) planet around an F0 star's UV irradiation to less than 1/4 that of Earth.
-The best case would be an Earth-like planet at the Early Mars limit with attenuation around an F8-type star, where UV irradiance is 3.7% Earth's.
+Putting time concerns aside, life on primordial Earth likely started in an underwater (and far underwater) environment anyway, and the water keeps the UV from reaching life-forms.
+In fact, it is even possible that moderately more UV could accelerate the genesis and evolution of life, fulfilling main-sequence deadlines.
+In addition, hotter stars would have wider habitable zones (2.0–3.7 AU for an F0 star and 1.1–2.2 AU for an F8 star as compared to 0.8–1.7 AU for the Solar System), which would be another advantage of looking for habitable planets around F type stars.
+If UV does indeed prove to be unendurably problematic, then according to Sato et al. (2014) a planet orbiting at the early-Mars limit around an F8 star would actually be better than Earth, receiving only 95% of the Earth's UV irradiation, and atmospheric attenuation would decrease even a Venus-like (in terms of stellar flux) planet around an F0 star's UV irradiation to less than 1/4 that of Earth.
+The best case would be an Earth-like planet at the early-Mars limit with attenuation around an F8 type star, where UV irradiance is 3.7% Earth's.

 Evolutionary changes

-An infant star of 5 Myr, in its T-Tauri phase.
-In the background, a Saturn-like planet is shown.
+An infant star of 5 Myr, in its T Tauri phase.
+In the foreground, a Saturn-like planet is shown.